Goal tracking methods compared: most people pick the wrong one for their goal type

 Habit-based tracking

 Habit-based tracking works well for behavioral goals where the path to success is repetition.
 Exercising daily, reading for 20 minutes, meditating, practicing an instrument.
-Lally and colleagues found that consistent daily practice drives habit formation, with most behaviors becoming automatic after a median of 66 days [5].
-Kivetz, Urminsky, and Zheng found that people increase effort as they see themselves closer to a goal, and even illusory progress (like pre-stamped loyalty cards) accelerates behavior [2].
+Lally and colleagues found that consistent daily practice drives habit formation, with most behaviors becoming automatic after an average of 66 days [5].
+A 2024 systematic review and meta-analysis by Singh and colleagues, covering 20 studies of health-behavior habit formation, places the median closer to 59 to 66 days across a strikingly wide range (4 to 335 days), and identifies repetition, frequency, and consistency as the determinants that matter most [7].
+The width of that range matters more than the median: it means a two-month figure is a rough midpoint, not a deadline, and many behaviors take considerably longer.
+Kivetz, Urminsky, and Zheng found that people increase effort as they see themselves closer to a goal, and even illusory progress accelerates behavior [2].

 Milestone tracking